Healthcare Georgia Foundation: Direct Services Grant Program

 Direct Services can be described as the implementation of a particular program or service(s) carried out by a nonprofit organization to improve health outcomes among vulnerable populations and to ensure individuals have equitable access to affordable, quality healthcare.
 Examples include implementing effective interventions to address cultural competency in the healthcare setting; educating individuals/populations on health disparities and/or disparities in healthcare access, cost, and quality; or increasing diversity within Georgia’s healthcare workforce.
 To read about previously successful Direct Services Grant Programs, please see the Foundation’s Results Matter: Direct Services Grant Program Evaluation.

-Please note the Direct Services Grant Program will only support existing healthcare services or health promotion programs and will not support new services or programs.
+Tthe Direct Services Grant Program will only support existing healthcare services or health promotion programs and will not support new services or programs.
 Supporting existing services and programs that have been previously evaluated ensures funded programs are more likely to be sustainable beyond a grant cycle.
 Existing healthcare services or health promotion programs are activities that are fully operational at the time of submitting the grant application to the Foundation.
 Expansion of existing healthcare services or health promotion programs based on effective interventions is allowable.
 However, the applicant must clearly demonstrate the ability to support and sustain the expansion beyond the requested funding from the Foundation.

 HGF Direct Services Funding Categories and Criteria

-Applicants are required to demonstrate that the proposed program aligns with at least one of the funding categories listed below.
+All applicants are required to demonstrate that the proposed program aligns with at least one of the funding categories listed below.
 The list of eligible activities is not an exhaustive list, if the proposed program activities are different they must align with at least one of the funding categories.

 Funding Category: Health Awareness & Education